Skip to main content

 Agriculture and Agri-Food Canada, Lethbridge Research and Development Centre

 Shaun Dergousoff isShaun Dergousoff.jpg a research scientist with Agriculture and Agri-Food Canada.
 His research interests include the biology and ecology of parasitic arthropods (such as ticks, mosquitoes and biting midges) of livestock.
 He uses field and lab-based approaches to better understand the interaction between the arthropod and the environment, and its vertebrate hosts to address endemic and emerging arthropod-based threats (through direct injury or transmission of pathogens) to livestock health and production.
-Specific studies focused on tick paralysis, tick survival and behavior in response to environmental conditions, and tick distributions.
+Specific studies focused on tick paralysis, tick survival and behaviour in response to environmental conditions, and tick distributions.

 Roy Romanow Labs